swidler/roam-python/README.md

 RoAM project translated into Python

 Required modules:

 numpy, math, scipy, copy, pysam, Bio, gzip, datetime, glob, re, pickle, itertools, pybedtools

 Input files:

 bam file with ancient genome

+    examples:
+		Ust Ishim (single stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB6622 sf12 (double stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB21940 if there is no bai file, it can be created using samtools: samtools index <file>.bam  <file>.bam.bai

+genome assembly sequence file

+    hg19.fa.gz can be downloaded from http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/

+modern sample

-  example (Ust Ishim) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB6622 genome assembly sequence file hg19.fa.gz can be downloaded from http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/ modern sample this is currently loaded from a text file
+    this is currently loaded from a text file